mbrethes/vidmax7219/README.md

 It offers functions to display arbitrarily-sized images with 4 shades of red (with some flicker) at any location of the panel (including negative coordinates), to set or get the intensity of a pixel on the panel.

+The images are generated from GIF or palettized PNG files using the Python [helper tool gif2c](https://github.com/mbrethes/vidmax7219).

 It also has a function to display text with an included font, and a function to automatically rotate this text to the left forever.

 It was tested on Arduino Mini and Arduino Pro (with ATMega328 microcontrollers).